Certified Legal Intern

 Students seeking certification in Pennsylvania need to read all downloaded Application Instructions.

-On Page 1 of the Application, students need to fill out the Applicant Information and have his or her supervising attorney fill out the Supervising Attorney Information.
+On Page 1 of the Application, students need to fill out the Applicant Information and have their supervising attorney fill out the Supervising Attorney Information.

-On Page 2 of the Application (Dean's Certification), students need to complete the top half of the form and bring the application in person to Associate Dean for Experiential Learning Susan Brooks.
+On Page 2 of the Application (Dean's Certification), students need to complete the top half of the form and bring the application in person to Associate Dean for Experiential Learning Richard Frankel.
 The Supreme Court requires original signatures, so applications cannot be submitted electronically.